-- Vocational Counseling - Interns may participate in the facilitation of Career Workshops and may do some individual vocational counseling and assessment as part of their individual counseling work.
+- Vocational Counseling - Interns may participate in the facilitation of Career Workshops with Career Services and may do some individual vocational counseling and assessment as part of their individual counseling work.

 - Outreach - Interns are actively involved in outreach to the UHCL community.
 They participate in the design and provision of psychoeducational and preventive workshops and awareness events.
 They also co-lead or provide outreach workshops to the university community.
 Interns are required to design one outreach display each semester and conduct at least two presentations over the year, although typically do many more than that.
 They also participate in Counseling Services marketing activities, such as new student orientation.